More information

 c.
 Handbook: The handbook was a concise and practical hard copy edition of curriculum.

 e.
-Creation of an e-learning platform: The e-learning platform was developed to support training needs in regard with communication between trainees and trainers, as well as access to training material and articles.
+Creation of an e-learning platform: The e-learning platform was developed to support training needs as regards the communication between trainees and trainers, as well as access to training material and articles.
 The training material, handbook and simulation training platforms were integrated in this e-learning platform.

 f.
-Train the trainers programme: The training course initiated with the training of 31 trainers who will serve as the core training team of the program.
+Train the trainers programme: The training course initiated with the training of 31 trainers who will serve as the core training team in future relevant training sessions.

 g.
-Training programmes: The 31 trainers trained the 243 police officers to be deployed to reception and identification centers across the external maritime borders and more specific on the islands of Lesvos, Kos, Chios, Samos and Leros, as well as across the external land borders of Evros region, currying out duties related to the identification of unaccompanied minors and vulnerable groups.
+Training programmes: The 31 trainers trained the 243 police officers to be deployed to reception and identification centers across the maritime external borders and more specifically on the islands of Lesvos, Kos, Chios, Samos and Leros, as well as across the external land borders of Evros region, currying out duties related to the identification of unaccompanied minors and vulnerable groups.